meganlsmith/selectionandmigration/docs/slim_simple.md

 ### SLURM scripts used to simulate data on the IU HPC

-All SLURM scripts used to simulate data on the IU HPC can be found [here](https://github.com/meganlsmith/selectionandmigration/blob/main/scripts/slurm/slim_simple))
+All SLURM scripts used to simulate data on the IU HPC can be found [here](https://github.com/meganlsmith/selectionandmigration/blob/main/scripts/slurm/slim_simple).

 ### Output files (ms-style)

 All simulated data, stored as ms-formatted output files, will be placed in the Dryad repository for this project.
+Parameters files will also be placed in the Dryad repository for this project.